sthunter/Nailed-it/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Elevate

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  A design multi-tool that pros, consumers, DIYers, and everyone in between can use.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Nailed It keeps your design project in the palm of your hand.
+Track costs, styles, and favorite vendors, all from a clean, simple interface.

 ## Problem ##
   > Describe the problem your product solves.

+  Making your home look great takes a lot of work.
+We make it easier.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+ Whether you're adding design elements to a wishlist, or tracking and budgeting purchases for a project, an easy to use web app helps keep everything organized.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.